osudrl/TeleJoy/joy/README.md

 tele_data | Contains the values that corrospond to ids contained in `tele_ids` at the same index tele_msUpdated | Holds the number of milliseconds that had elapsed when the value at that index was most recently updated.
 Used to ensure that a value doesn't go un-updated for longer than `TELE_ALLOWED_IDLE_TIME`.

+# Feedback

+Written by [Kevin Kellar](https://github.com/kkevlar) for Oregon State University's [Dynamic Robotics Laboratory](http://mime.oregonstate.edu/research/drl/).
+For issues, comments, or suggestions with this guide, contact the developer or open an issue.